n0fate/n0fate.github.io/_posts/2025-11-20-sequoia-page-table-x86-eng.md

 ## KTRR (Kernel Text Read-Only Region)

-In previous versions of macOS, the EFI bootloader applied ASLR to the kernel, mapped it to physical memory, configured the kernel's page tables, and set the CR3 register to point to them.
+In previous versions of macOS, the EFI bootloader applied ASLR to the kernel(KASLR), mapped it to physical memory, configured the kernel's page tables, and set the `CR3` register to point to them.

 KTRR is a security feature available on Apple's A10 chips and later, and it was introduced to macOS following the transition to M1 chips.
 In terms of actual code implementation, it appears to have been applied since macOS 10.14.

 The goal of KTRR is to make the kernel's code region read-only.
 The bootloader in EFI (`boot.efi`) configures the kernel's page tables *before* loading the kernel itself.
-The kernel image is loaded sequentially into physical memory, and the CR3 register is set to point to the page table address configured by the bootloader.
+The kernel image is loaded sequentially into physical memory, and the `CR3` register is set to point to the page table address configured by the bootloader.

-Through this method, the TEXT region of the kernel image is rendered read-only.
-Any attempt to forcibly modify these permissions results in a page fault.
+Through this method, the TEXT region of the kernel image is modified to read-only.
+So, if the attacker modify it, CPU occurs a page fault.

 ## SKVA (Static Kernel Virtual Addresses)